Ashu-Viron/Hackerrank/README.md

 # Hackerrank
-this code are solution from C++ problem in hackerrank
+These codes are solutions to C++ problems in Hackerrank